Best Beaches in Albania for a Perfect Summer

-Tirana, the heart of Albania, is acity rich in history, diverse culture, and stunning natural beauty.
-This capital offers a unique blend of ancient heritage and modern development, providing unforgettable experiences for every visitor.
+The capital of Albania offers a unique blend of ancient heritage and modern development, providing unforgettable experiences for every visitor.

 Kruja